shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     $rgName = 'az12001b-ad-RG'
     ```

-1. In the Cloud Shell pane, run the following command to set the value of the variable `$location` to the name of the Azure regions which supports availability zones and where you intend to deploy the lab VMs (replace the `<Azure_region>` placeholder with the name of that region):
+1. In the Cloud Shell pane, run the following command to set the value of the variable `$location` to the name of the Azure regions which supports availability zones and where you intend to deploy the lab VMs.
+Replace the `<Azure_region>` with **<inject key="Region" enableCopy="false"/>**

     ```
     $location = '<Azure_region>'